 Q. I have a work-study position, how do I fill out the Work-Study Referral card?

 A. The Work-Study Referral Card is available on the Harvard iSite.
 You can login with your HUID and password to complete and submit the form.
 Ask your payroll coordinator if you need further guidance.

 Q. How do I check and/or pay my term bill balance?

 A. In order to check your balance and pay your term bill, please visit the Harvard term bill website, and login.
 The first screen shows your most recent statement.
 To see recent activity click the link on the left menu to your 'Current Account Activity.'
 The bottom line shows the amount that must be paid in full.
 Enter this amount on the 'Make Payments' page to pay the full amount owed.

 Q. I have questions about charges applied to my term bill.
 Who do I go to for information?

-A. If you have questions about your term bill you can direct them to Maria Murphy.
+A. If you have questions about your term bill you can direct them to the Registrar.
 Depending on the question (i.e. if you disagree with a charge that does not originate from our office) you may need to speak with a different department.
-Maria should be able to help you figure out the best place to direct any further questions.
+The Registrar's office should be able to help you figure out the best place to direct any further questions.

 Refer to the current GSD Student Handbook for more information, and GSD policies and procedures.